MetPX/sarracenia/doc/sr_subscribe.1.rst

 Documentation
 -------------

-When the command line is invoked with either the *help* action, or *-help* op **help** has a component print a list of valid options.
-While the manual pages provide reference material, that is the ability to locate specific information quickly, it is not meant as a starting point for using the package.
-There guides available at the sourceforge site that provide a better introduction:
+While manual pages provide an index or reference for all options, new users will find the guides provide more helpful examples and walk throughs and should start with them.

 users: